-• Is the entrance clean, well lighted, and free of debris, dirt, umbrellas, etc.?
-Be sure that bicycles, baby carriages, and the like are not blocking the entrance.
+• Is the entrance clean, well lighted, and free of debris, dirt, etc.?

-• Are tenant's mailboxes polished?
+• Are tenant's mailboxes well maintained?
 Uniform lettering on all boxes looks best.

 • Are the hallways clean, neat, and well lighted?
-They should not be cluttered with umbrellas, boots, floor mats, toys, baby carriages, etc. Do any light bulbs need to be replaced?
+Do any light bulbs need to be replaced?
 Are any carpets stained?
 Are the walls, ceilings, and doors clean and in good repair?
 Do all doors close properly?
-Are apartment numbers on the doors?
+Are numbers or letters on the doors?
 Are there adequate locks on all doors in the building?
 Are hallway mirrors clean?
 Are elevators and stairwells clean and adequately lighted?

-• Is the incinerator room clean?
-If there are garbage disposal areas, are they clean and orderly?
+• If there are garbage and trash disposal areas,

+are they clean and orderly?
 No litter should be lying around.